 Who Can Benefit from Trap Bar Deadlifts?

-Anyone who has a healthy physical structure can perform trap bar deadlifts but any athletes or gym-goer looking to drastically improve their strength and performance will see the most benefit due to increased performance and muscle size.
+Anyone who has a healthy physical structure can perform trap bar deadlifts, but any athlete or gym-goer looking to drastically improve their strength and performance will see the most benefit due to increased performance and muscle size.

 Yes, in fact, there are two simple yet extremely effective alternatives to the trap bar deadlift…

 The dumbbell deadlift is probably the closest you can get to a trap bar deadlift.
-It’s almost the same movement except since the dumbbells are free weights; they require a little more stabilization to perform the movement.
-(10)
+It’s almost the same movement, except since the dumbbells are free weights; they require a little more stabilization to perform the movement.

 But they are still a fantastic alternative to the conventional deadlift.
 Now, you won’t be able to lift as much weight but due to the need to stabilize the dumbbells, the dumbbell deadlift has its own unique benefits.